Duesenberg

 Duesenberg Automobile & Motors Company, Inc. was an American racing and luxury automobile manufacturer founded in Indianapolis, Indiana, by brothers Fred and August Duesenberg in 1920.
 The company is known for popularizing the straight-eight engine and four-wheel hydraulic brakes.
+At its peak, Duesenberg was considered as the pinnacle of American luxury cars and engineering.

 A Duesenberg car was the first American car to win a Grand Prix race, winning the 1921 French Grand Prix.
 Duesenbergs won the Indianapolis 500 in 1922 (when eight of the top ten finishers were Duesenbergs), 1924, 1925 and 1927.
-Transportation executive Errett Lobban Cord acquired the Duesenberg corporation in 1926.
+Transportation executive Errett Lobban Cord acquired the Duesenberg corporation in 1926, leading the development of the coveted Model J, which became a popular status symbol for the American and European nobility, rich, and famous.
 The company was sold and dissolved in 1937.
-It was the only automotive company to go bankrupt in the Great Depression and not be rescued by the US government, largely a political move due to New Deal policies avoiding the imagery of helping the richest, despite Duesenberg being the largest employer in Indianapolis at the time.
+It was the only automotive company to go bankrupt in the Great Depression and not be rescued by the US government, largely due to a political move due to New Deal policies avoiding the imagery of helping the richest, despite Duesenberg being the largest employer in Indianapolis at the time.

+In the modern era, Duesenbergs are highly sought after as collectable automobiles, with many surviving models being among the most valuable cars in the world.